Overview of Insomnia

 Insomnia is a common sleep disorder characterized by a lack of sleep or by sleep of poor quality.
 Insomnia, which often leads to sleep deprivation, can involve difficulty falling asleep, difficulty staying asleep (waking frequently), and/or waking up too early in the morning.
 There are several different causes for insomnia, suggesting that sleep is a delicate environment that is easily disrupted and that is often is difficult to obtain good sleep.

 Insomnia is not a disease; rather, it is a complex symptom.
 This sleeping disorder is not the same as short sleep.
-In fact, many people sleep less than 75% of conventional eight-hour sleep time and experience no difficulty sleeping or waking.
+In fact, many people sleep less than 75 percent of conventional eight-hour sleep time and experience no difficulty sleeping or waking.

 Insomnia is divided generally into two main categories: sleep onset insomnia and sleep maintenance insomnia.
 Sleep onset insomnia is the inability to fall asleep naturally.
 Sleep maintenance insomnia is the inability to stay asleep or to resume sleep after waking in the middle of the sleep cycle.
 A person may experience both sleep onset insomnia and sleep maintenance insomnia, which leads to both insufficient sleep and poor-quality sleep.